onlinecodewithme/odrive-bldc-motor-controller/ros2_odrive/README.md

 Author: Randika Prasad
 Website: https://cladik.com

 This package provides ROS 2 integration for controlling ODrive-powered tracked robots using a Jetson Orin NX board.
+It offers a more advanced control system with ROS 2 capabilities, including odometry for navigation and joystick control.

 ## Features